DSurguy/pokeapi-cache/readme.md

 This means that each resource MUST be cached in order to avoid maxing out that limit and becoming blacklisted.

 ## Docker
-*Coming Soon*: Bash and batch scripts to generate a docker-compose.yml file with prompts.

 In order to facilitate quick setup and teardown, docker-compose files are provided.

 **These assume existance of accompanying .env files!** Samples of these files are provided below.